Last updated on October 10, 2025 4:39 am

 Going the other way will prevent the bit from feeding material, and you won’t be able to drill your hole as intended.

-5. Recommending eye protection for kids is a good way to start a good DIY habit.
+5. Recommending eye protection for kids is an efficient way to start a safety-induced DIY habit.

 Regardless of the softness of the material or the simplicity of the job.